Bart: Or I could write something that's not gay.

 - K-On!
 High School: Sumire realizes that playing drums relieves her from stress, which motivates her to join the light music club.

-- In the 2019 adaptation of Dororo Mio sings so that she doesn't feel sadness even when she's selling her body.
+- Dororo (2019): Mio sings so that she doesn't feel sadness even when she's selling her body.

 - Watchmen: After the Reality Warper Dr. Manhattan flees to Mars in the mistaken belief that he accidentally caused cancer to develop in people close to him, including his ex-girlfriend, he calms himself by creating a huge, intricate glass palace out of the sand.